lokesh-bhortake/fitflex/README.md

 3. **Test Payments:**
    Use Stripe's test mode for verification before going live.
 Update links for test/live modes and ensure plans/pricing match those in your Stripe account.

+## Testing Stripe Payments

+For test purposes you can use following card number(s) for testing the payments.
+You can put random information of user as it's hosted for test purposes as it's a personal project.
+Card number - 4000003560000008

+Or you can click [here](https://stripe.com/docs/testing?testing-method=card-numbers) for testing payments from different cards.

 ## Contributing